 Playing the minor blues scale in multiple positions

 Can you use the formula and finger pattern you just learned to move the minor blues scale around the piano?
-Try to use your knowledge to build the minor blues scale from D, F, G, and A. Remember the formula is 1 – ♭3 – 4 – ♭5 – ♮5 – ♭7, or the minor pentatonic scale with an added flat fifth scale degree.
+Try to use your knowledge to build the scale from D, F, G, and A. Remember, the formula is 1 – ♭3 – 4 – ♭5 – ♮5 – ♭7, or the minor pentatonic scale with an added flat fifth scale degree.

-From D, the scale is spelled D – F – G – A♭ – A♮ – C. The blue note in this minor scale is A flat.
+- From D, the scale is spelled D – F – G – G# – A♮ – C. The blue note in this minor scale is A flat.
 Check out the diagram below to see it notated:

 Ok!
-Now that you have played through five different positions of the minor blues scales (C, D, F, G, A) you are ready for some exercises!
+Now that you have played through five different positions of the minor blues scales (C, D, F, G, A), you are ready for some exercise!

 First, play through all five patterns in a row, beginning with C, followed by D, F, G, then A and returning to C again one octave higher.

-The major blues scale is a variation on the blues scale with a major sounding quality as opposed to a minor sounding quality.
+The major blues scale is a variation on the scale with a major sounding quality as opposed to a minor sounding quality.
 It is based off of the major pentatonic scale, just like our minor scale was based off of the minor pentatonic scale.
 We also have just one note to change, and then we’re off to play!

-The major blues scale is a variation on the major pentatonic scale and shares the same addition of the flat fifth scale degree.
+The major blues scale is a variation on the major pentatonic scale.
+It shares the same addition of the flat fifth scale degree.

 The scale degree formula for the major pentatonic scale is 1 – 2 – 3 – 5 – 6.
 In the key of C major, this is spelled C – D – E – G – A. Check out this notation below:

-All we need to do to transform the C major pentatonic scale into the C major blues scale is add the flat fifth scale degree.
+All we need to do to transform this C major scale into the C major blues scale is add the flat 3rd scale degree.

-This means the new formula for the major blues scale will be 1 – 2 – 3 – ♭5 – 5 – 6.
-In the key of C, we spell this C – D – E – G♭ – G – A. The blue note in this major scale is G flat.
-Check it out notated below:
+This means the new formula for the major blues scale will be 1 – 2 – b3 – 3 – 5 – 6.
+In the key of C, we spell this C – D – Eb – E – G – A. The blue note in this major scale is E flat.

 Try substituting the major blues scale for all the exercises you practiced above.
-How does the major blues scale sound compared to the minor blues scales.
+Pay attention to how the major blues scale sounds compared to the minor blues scales.
 Also make sure to note how the blue notes differ between the major scale and minor scale.

 The first is the transition in and out of the IV chord in measures 5-7 and the second is the turnaround, the V-IV-I progression in measures 9-12.
 These points act as springboards in the form.